excile2127/DarknessFalls/README.md

 #### Player Attacking and Enemy On-Hurt Reaction

 With the new Player Action system and Player Attacking action, the player can now press "J" to attack in front of them.
-This will normally be a sword swing that can only stun normal enemies or knockback stunned enemies.
-However, if they buffer a second attack while they are swinging their sword, they can then swing their torch to kill the presumably stunned enemy.
-The swing of the torch will cost them some torchlight, but it should reward them some back if they manage to successfully kill an enemy.
+This will normally be a sword swing that can only stun normal enemies.
+However, if they buffer a second attack while they are swinging their sword, they can then swing again with fire to kill the presumably stunned enemy.
+The second swing will cost them some torchlight, but it should reward them some back if they manage to successfully kill an enemy.
 Also, the player cannot move while attacking, although it isn't shown here.
 At this time, enemies haven't been created yet, so the attacks just change the color of the pushbox the player is attacking.

 ![Player Attacking and Enemy On-Hurt Reaction](READMEGIFs/playerAttackingAndEnemyOnHurtReaction.gif)